openminted/install-tutorial/README.md

 This event is going to be technical and thus requires attendees to be familiar with the following activities and tools:

 * Linux system administration
-* Application containers (docker, docker swarm and apache mesos/chronos)
+* Application containers and container orchestration tools (e.g. docker, docker swarm and apache mesos/chronos)
-* Python
+* Python, Java

 ### Hardware requirements